-Saratoga Springs Resort & Spa is a Disney Vacation Club deluxe villa hotel at Walt Disney World that is themed to an area of upstate New York that is known for horse racing.
-Saratoga Springs Resort feels like an idealized version of Saratoga Springs, New York, as it’s surrounded by golf courses, winding waterways, and features cookie-cutter buildings all in an inviting pastel color palette.
-It feels like the perfectly planned community.
+Disney’s Saratoga Springs Resort & Spa is themed to an idealized version area of upstate New York that is known for horse racing.
+The theme has been derided by some as being bland, but it’s also fairly accurate; the resort is surrounded by golf courses, winding waterways, and features cookie-cutter buildings all in an inviting pastel color palette.
+It’s like the perfectly planned community.

 My problem is that the light layer of horse racing flourishes could be removed and replaced with some other random thing, say competitive canine frisbee, and the resort could easily be set in the quiet community of La Mirada, California (famous for its many canine frisbee World Championships), or really, Anywhere, USA.

-Yes, Saratoga Springs Resort might bear some resemblances to Saratoga Springs, New York, but it’s such a generic look that it’s likely to bear resemblance to any number of real world places.
+Yes, Saratoga Springs Resort bears resemblance to Saratoga Springs, New York, but it’s such a generic look that it’s likely to bear resemblance to any number of real world places.
 Because of this, I feel it lacks the type of theming that Disney hotels should possess.

 Sarah isn’t nearly as hard on it, finding the decor tasteful and modern.
 I recognize that those who are not looking for a transportive theme are likely to love Saratoga Springs.
 Once you get past the horse racing thing, there’s little pretense.
 It simply looks and feels like a nice, sprawling timeshare.

 Those who are used to vacation clubs elsewhere that don’t have extensive theming and backstory may like this, as after a long day of the “Disney experience” in the theme parks, they may be looking for an escape from that in their hotel.

 Once you get past the theming (or if you’re a fan of it to begin with), there’s actually a lot to like about Disney’s Saratoga Springs Resort & Spa.